-It never fails.
-On the hottest day of the year, the air conditioner in your home is blowing out warm air or stops operating completely.
-Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, as you and your family brave the heat.
-Although some A/C problems will require a professional technician, here are a few tips that can be used to reduce the likeliness of this happening to you this summer.
+You’ve probably experienced this one.
+Fort Worth is experiencing record heat and the air conditioner in your home is blowing out warm air or stops operating entirely.
+Along with hundreds of other people in our community, you pick up the phone to call your HVAC specialist, as you and your family brave the heat.
+Although some A/C problems will require a professional technician, here are a few tips that can be used to decrease the likeliness of this happening to you this summer.

 Use a Programmable Thermostat